Frances Black: Political career

-Black tabled a private member's bill in January 2018 which she described as seeking "to prohibit the import and sales of goods, services and natural resources originating in illegal settlements in occupied territories".
+In January 2018 Black proposed the Occupied Territories Bill, a private member's bill which she described as seeking "to prohibit the import and sales of goods, services and natural resources originating in illegal settlements in occupied territories".

+In 2018, Black visited the Gaza Strip and the West Bank.
+As part of her visit to the West Bank, she travelled with Breaking the Silence, an organisation consisting of former members of the Israeli Defence Forces who are opposed to Israeli settlements there.

 In April 2018, NBC's Vivian Salama, on behalf of the politician George Mitchell, personally presented the Arab American Institute Foundation (AAIF)'s Award for Individual Achievement to Black at the 20th annual Kahlil Gibran Spirit of Humanity Awards in Washington.
 Mitchell made a special video message in praise of Black.
 The award was in recognition of her work as founder of RISE Foundation and her "tireless efforts on behalf of those struggling with addiction and their families".

-She was re-elected at the 2020 Seanad election.
+She was re-elected at the 2020 Seanad election, and at the 2025 Seanad election.

+In March 2025, Black was named among the bookies' favourites as a possible candidate in the 2025 presidential election.
+Black said she was "open to the conversation".

+Political views

+As the Chairperson of the Ireland's Future organisation, Black is an advocate for Irish reunification.

+Black advocates for Palestinian nationalism and supports the Boycott, Divestment and Sanctions movement against Israel.
+In January 2018 she tabled the Occupied Territories Bill in the Seanad, to place into Irish law a ban on "trade with and economic support for illegal settlements in territories deemed occupied under international law".
+The Bill was not enacted before the Seanad was dissolved.
+A watered-down version of the Bill was included in the subsequent programme for government.

+In a 2019 interview, Black cited Clare Daly as someone she admired politically.

 Personal life

 Black had her first child, Eoghan, when she was 19, and her second child Aoife, when she was 21.
 Her first marriage ended shortly afterwards, and she is now married to her second husband, Brian Allen.
 Her daughter Aoife Scott recorded a track on Black's album This Love Will Carry.
-Aoife is now also a well known singer and songwriter herself in Ireland after releasing her first solo album Carry the Day.
-Her son Eoghan is also a well known musician, songwriter and producer in the Irish music scene and is currently completing a degree in psychology in DCU.
+Aoife is now also a well-known singer and songwriter herself in Ireland after releasing her first solo album Carry the Day.
+Her son, Eoghan Scott, is also a well-known musician, songwriter and producer in the Irish music scene and holds a degree and doctorate in psychology from DCU.